-Anticipated Completion and Milestones: The design and development phase of this project was completed on February 17, 2017.
-A separate Project Hosting contract has been executed and is being used to stand up a permanent production implementation of the application and hosting services through fiscal year 2017.
+Anticipated Completion and Milestones: The design and development phase of this project was completed and the application and database were moved to production May 15-17, 2017.

 Project Funding: \$180,000 through a federal grant managed and administered through MnDOT. \$20,000 in a separate hosting contract with MnDOT and the MN Department of Administration.

-Project Issues, Concerns and Risks: Cut over to production date not yet firmly established.
+Project Issues, Concerns and Risks: None

-Project Contacts: Michael Bergervoet (MnDOT/CRU), Christopher Cialek (MN.IT Services)
+Project Contacts: Michael Bergervoet (MnDOT/CRU), Dan Ross (MN.IT Services)